Caparrini/mloptimizer/docs/sections/introduction.rst

 Step 1: Select and Setup the Algorithm to Optimize
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-MLOptimizer uses a wrapper, `SklearnOptimizer`, for the algorithm for classification or regression that is going to be optimized.
+mloptimizer uses a wrapper, `SklearnOptimizer`, for the algorithm for classification or regression that is going to be optimized.
 It currently have default hyperparameter spaces the following algorithms:

 - `DecisionTreeClassifier`: Decision Tree Classifier from scikit-learn